 Over 1800 vehicles checked for Operation Gingerbread

 The RCMP detachment in Yellowknife.
-Photo by Meaghan Richens.
+Meaghan Richens photo

 RCMP has called their Operation Gingerbread as a successful operation.
 Operation Gingerbread ran for the month of December.
 According to the RCMP at the start of the operation, Operation Gingerbread “is meant to work towards the goal of preventing people from operating a vehicle while impaired and keeping the roads safe over the holidays.”
 The operation checked not just cars, but ATVs and Snowmobile drivers as well.